DC 7019Cardiovascular System38 CFR § 4.104

 A 30% rating requires: Minimum.
 A 100% rating requires: For a minimum of one year from the date of hospital admission for cardiac transplantation.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What is the C&P exam like for Cardiac transplantation?
+What happens at the C&P exam for Cardiac transplantation?

 Get a Personalized Rating Analysis